robcog-iai/RobCoG/README.md

 Equipping robots with commonsense and naive physics knowledge.

+# Usage

-# See branches for various versions.
+See repository branches for various versions.